fabiodefilipposoftware/Windows-AntiRansomware-Configuration/README.md

 1. Run regedit;

-2. For each single key in list below click with the right button of mouse, click on "authorizations", click on "advanced", on "authorizations" panel select "Users", YOURUSERNAME and "Administrators" (ONLY PRE-EXISTING USERS), "Disable hierarchy", then click on "Modify" and disable the "Full control" authorization, click on "OK", "Apply" and "OK";
+2. For each single key in list below click with the right button of mouse, click on "authorizations", click on "advanced", on "authorizations" panel select "Users", YOURUSERNAME and "Administrators" (ONLY PRE-EXISTING USERS), "Disable hierarchy", then click on "Modify" and disable the "Full control" authorization (LEAVING "READ-ONLY" ENABLED), click on "OK", "Apply" and "OK";

 * HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run